Darinka, Princess of Montenegro: Later life

 From 1864 onward, Nicholas' wife Milena started to give birth to children, which raised her popularity and improved her relationship with Nicholas, while his relationship with Darinka deteriorated.
 In 1867, Darinka saw herself obliged to leave Montenegro because of the public opposition to her presence.
+She left for Venice with her daughter Olga.
+They lived the rest of their life in Venice, and were never again given permission from Nicholas to return to Montenegro.
+Her residence in Cetinje was transformed to the Cetinje Royal Palace.